 No ethernet port (Wi-Fi only)

 - Avoid HP ENVY printers; most are low-end, and not enviable.

 - Any manufacturer is fine.
 Epson, Canon, Brother, HP...

-- Laser printers are more cost-effective in the long run, but are black and white only.
+- Black and white laser printers are more cost-effective in the long run, provided that color is not important to you.
 I do not recommend color laser printers because of the high cost of replacing 4 toner cartridges.

-- ADF, Automatic Document Feeder, to pull multiple pages through for scanning & faxing.
+- ADF, Automatic Document Feeder, to pull multiple pages through for scanning & copying.

 - HP Instant Ink subscription service.
 If you sign up for it, you would be charged a small monthly fee, and then HP would send you cartridges at no further cost when your printer tells them it's low on ink.